Bryan-Corn/Pewlett-Hackard-Analysis/README.md

 ![image](https://github.com/Bryan-Corn/Pewlett-Hackard-Analysis/blob/main/Images/mentorship_eligibilty.png)

-Please not that duplicates were removed from the table containing all retiring employees as individuals are listed with each title they have obtained during their tenure:
+Please note that duplicates were removed from the table containing all retiring employees as individuals are listed with each title they have obtained during their tenure:

 ![image](https://github.com/Bryan-Corn/Pewlett-Hackard-Analysis/blob/main/Images/retiring_dups.png)